alphanodes/additionals/README.md

 * open external urls in new window
 * anonymize referrer for external urls
 * Hide role in project memberbox
+* Configurable issue rules
+** closing issue with open sub issues
+** change assigned_to_ automatically, if issue status changes ** assigned_to has changed, but status change is required, too

 ## Requirements